zteoh/choretracker-react-starter/README.md

 Rails console is a great way to test your models informally or to debug issues that are happening on the back end.

-12.  **Note: this is _not_ a substitute for unit testing, but it is a great compliment to testing.**
+**Note: this is _not_ a substitute for unit testing, but it is a great compliment to testing.**

-There are some great resources online regarding the rails console - below are two articles that you might want to check out later:
+12. There are some great resources online regarding the rails console - below are two articles that you might want to check out later:

 * [Secrets of the rails console ninjas](http://slash7.com/articles/2006/12/21/secrets-of-the-rails-console-ninjas)
 * [Real console helpers](http://errtheblog.com/posts/41-real-console-helpers)

-13. Below is the test file for chores.
+13. Below is the entire testing file you need to copy into `chore_test.rb`.
 It is the most complex of the three models, so read through the file and once you understand it, run the tests to see the failures and then start writing methods to correct these errors.
 Note how we are using the timeliness gem to test the input value for the due_on field - you will also need this in the coming phase.

 * The chore test file:
     ```ruby